Holyoke Codes Resources

 CSTA provides opportunities for K-12 teachers and students to better understand the computing disciplines and to more successfully prepare themselves to teach and learn.

-Amherst Media hosts a Makerspace every Friday from 3-5:30.
+Amherst Media hosts a weekly Makerspace.
 Whether you are working on computer code, Arduino or Raspberry Pi projects, knitting, or just curious, stop by and check it out.
 Open to all ages and experience levels.

 Learn to Code

 MIT App Inventor is a blocks-based programming tool that allows everyone, even novices, to start programming and build fully functional apps for Android devices.

 Almost 100m people have tried an Hour of Code.
 Anybody can learn.
 Code.org also has K-3 classroom curriculum materials.

 A list of regional, national, and international coding competitions.

 Construct 2 is a powerful ground breaking HTML5 game creator designed specifically for 2D games.
 It allows anyone to build games — no coding required!

 Make a Yeti dance, program your own beats, and other fun projects to get started coding!
 No experience necessary, just jump in.